Moreland’s 3-run HR, 7 pitchers carry Red Sox past Yanks 6-1

 Sánchez talked before the game about how Ortiz texted him and helped when the catcher was struggling last season.

 “I know it’s someone that obviously Gary looks up to a lot, and obviously David carries a lot of respect not only here but across the sport.
-He’s a giant in our sport,” New York manager Aaron Boone said.
+He’s a giant in our sport,” Boone said.
 “If Big Papi’s helped him out a little bit, I’m grateful for that.”

 GREAT ENTRY, GRAND EXIT

 Boston starter Jhoulys Chacín, signed by the Red Sox on Aug.
 31 after he was released by Milwaukee, pitched two hitless innings. striking out four in his debut with the club.
-When he walked off and shook manager Alex Cora’s hand, he slipped down the stairs.
+When he walked off and shook Cora’s hand, he slipped down the stairs.
 He was OK and laughing.

 TRAINER’S ROOM